Folk Dance, Israeli

 The Viennese researcher, artist and teacher of dance, Rudolph von Laban (1879–1958), was another source of inspiration for festival pageants in pre-state Israel during the 1920s and 1930s.
 Fearing that the creation of popular dance was about to die out, he sought to serve society by devising new popular dances.
 At the end of the 1920s and the beginning of the 1930s, von Laban organized the giant annual parade of trade unions in Vienna, creating movement choruses and speaking choruses whose function was to express socialist ideas.
 The accompanying choreography, though interesting and complex, was essentially based on simple movements that anyone could perform.
 He thus designed a broad base of creative artistic activity of large dimensions without the need for professional dancers, while using a large number of participants to create complex and impressive scenes at mass popular events.
 This was proletarian art, which allowed both the artist and the masses to express themselves.

-Pre-state Israel was the ideal place for von Laban’s dreams to be translated into action.
-His ideas gave rise to the festival pageants—a combination of declaimed and sung text and festival dances, of which the first were choreographed in the 1930s by women dance teachers: Leah Bergstein, Rivka Sturman, Gurit Kadman, Zashka Rosenthal, Yardena Cohen and Sara Levi-Tanai.
+Pre-state Israel was the ideal place for von Laban’s dreams to be translated into action (this was before his affiliation with the Nazi state).
+His ideas gave rise to the festival pageants—a combination of declaimed and sung text and festival dances, of which the first were choreographed in the 1930s by women dance teachers: Leah Bergstein, Rivka Sturman, Gurit Kadman, Zashka Rosenthal, Yardena Cohen, and Sara Levi-Tanai.
 Some of the dances choreographed for festival pageants on kibbutzim became the first Israeli folk dances and provided the prototypes for future dances.
-Israeli folkdances are a unique phenomenon of contemporary folklore; in spite of the many changes in the values, dreams and ways of life of the Israelis, they still dance the old dances of the 1940s and 1950s—the years during which more new dances were created than in any other culture in the world.
+Israeli folk dances are a unique phenomenon of contemporary folklore; in spite of the many changes in the values, dreams, and ways of life of the Israelis, they still dance the old dances of the 1940s and 1950s—the years during which more new dances were created than in any other culture in the world.
 Today there are some three thousand Israeli folk dances, according to folk-dance instructors.
 However, some of these dances are no longer danced.

-The international site www.israelidances.com documents four thousand Israeli folk dances, which include both dances created in Israel and abroad, for both the Israeli public and that overseas.
+The international site www.israelidances.com documents four thousand Israeli folk dances, which include both dances created in Israel and abroad, for both the Israeli the overseas public..